AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - `<add key="personalisationGroups.testFixedIp" value="37.117.73.202"/>` - sets up an "spoof" IP address to use, in preference to the actual one used for browsing the site, for testing country and/or region matching using IP address
 - `<add key="personalisationGroups.countryCodeProvider" value="MaxMindDatabase|CdnHeader"/>` - indicates which provider to use for country matching (the default is the MaxMind geo-location database, but a CDN header, e.g. that from [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/200168236-What-does-Cloudflare-IP-Geolocation-do-) is available to be configured to use too.
 - `<add key="personalisationGroups.cdnCountryCodeHttpHeaderName" value="CF-IPCountry"/>` - if a CDN header is used for country matching due to the above configuration setting, this key can be used to define which header is looked for.
 If not provided, the default value of CF-IPCountry (as used by Cloudflare CDN) is used.
+- `<add key="personalisationGroups.disableHttpContextItemsUseInCookieOperations" value="false"/>` - should anyone require it, setting this value to true will restore the previous behaviour for cookie handling amended in 1.0.5/2.1.6.

 ## How it works